Refuting all trinitarian proof-texts: The Biblical Case for Unitarianism (part 1 of 8)

 According to trinitarianism, God is defined as the Father, the Son, and the Holy Spirit.
 Each one of these is fully God (in some way) and yet altogether they comprise the one God, who is the Trinity.
 However, in the New Testament, God is not a Trinity of three persons; on the contrary, the one God just is a single person, the Father of Jesus.
 This is shown multiple different ways in the books of the New Testament.
 [2]

 First, of the instances of the word theos (“God”) in the New Testament, an overwhelming majority refer to the Father alone.
-This has been demonstrated by the Catholic theologian Karl Rahner, who states in the first volume of his book Theological Investigations,
+This is admitted by the Catholic theologian Karl Rahner, who states in the first volume of his book Theological Investigations,

 when the New Testament speaks of ο θεος [theos, “God”] it is (with the exception of the six texts mentioned) the Father as First Person of the Trinity who is signified. Ο θεος signifies him and does not merely stand suppositionally for him... ο θεος in the language of the New Testament signifies the Father...
 All that is meant is that when the New Testament thinks of God, it is the concrete, individual, uninterchangeable Person who comes into its mind, who is in fact the Father and is called ο θεος.
 [3]